How to Build a Screenshot API

 The main upside is cost-effectiveness, but managing VPS is still painful which can be solved with PaaS like Heroku, Render, or similar.

-Or you can use [https://kamal-deploy.org/] and GitHub actions for automating at least deploys, but there are still will be issues that you will need to solve.
+Or you can use Kamal and GitHub Actions to automate at least deployments, but you will still have infrastructure issues to solve.

 PaaS